canonical/design.ubuntu.com/apps/building-blocks/context-menus/index.md

   <div class="ten-col">
   <h2 id="revealing-actions">Revealing actions</h2>
   <p>Touch and pointer interactions perform the same functions for familiarity and consistency across convergent devices.</p>
   <p>On a touch screen, a context menu is revealed by long tapping or swiping the list item from left to right.
-Swiping right may reveal a button for the leading action, such as ‘Delete’ or similar.
+Swiping right may reveal a button for the leading action, such as &#8216;Delete&#8217; or similar.
 Swiping left may reveal buttons for up to three other important actions, which are the trailing actions.
 When a pointer device is attached, right-clicking an item will reveal the context menu, and click and drag will reveal the leading and trailing actions either side of the item – giving the same experience as swiping.</p>
 </div>
   <div class="ten-col">
   <h3>Context menu</h3>